 Once in the city, we did a combination of walking and Ubering.
 Yes, Uber was pricey on 4th of July weekend, but it was incredibly hot, we walked miles upon miles every day, and there was quite a bit of construction going on with the L. (Seems to be fairly standard practice during the pandemic to get as much construction done as humanly possible while everyone is teleworking.)

 At any rate, under other circumstances, we probably would have used the L to get around.
 I’ve never been much of a bus user in the US, so that’s likely a decent, wallet-friendly option as well.
 Ideally, we would have done a hop-on/hop-off bus like we usually do, but they were all closed down.
 Big Bus Tours operates in Chicago and I get great deals with them, so check them out for sure.

-We’ve both been to Chicago before.
-So this gave us the opportunity to do all the things we hadn’t done before, and then get some lesser-known Chi-Town sights in (my favorite).
+We’ve both been to the city before.
+So this gave us the opportunity to do all the things we hadn’t done before, all the Instagrammable Chicago spots, and then get some lesser-known sights in (my favorite).
 We also got together with some travel friends for dinner and drinks and that was an excellent time.
 A mention that Chicago in the summer is so fun and there were lots of happenings over 4th of July weekend despite Coronavirus.
 Just a great lake town.
 Literally a “Great Lake” town and “a great lake town!”

 |• Cloud Gate||• Offshore Rooftop Bar||• Tribune Tower Artifacts|

 |• Crown Fountain||• Promontory Point||• University of Chicago|